gofractally/Eden/doc/clsdk/src/cltester/config/README.md

 ## Setting Consensus Parameters

 The `set_parameters` contract sets consensus parameters.
-The contract's header file includes a helper function (`setparams`) which loads the contract into `eosio`, calls it, then clears the eosio contract.
+The contract's header file includes a helper function (`setparams`) which loads the contract into the `eosio` account, calls it, then clears the eosio contract.

 ```c++
 #include <set_parameters/set_parameters.hpp>